DevNick21/Python-Main/README.md

 # Python-Main
-This is my Learning process from beginner to professional in Python programming
+This is my Learning process from Beginner to professional in Python programming I started on the 10th of June 2023